Petr-Martynenko/flair-examp/README.md

 2) Dose!
 I score the dose in GeV/g per unit primary weight(GeV/g/primary) and then transform dose in Gy (i.e. J/kg per primary), multiply GeV/g by 1.602176462E−7.
 I am lost on how to convert DOSE to dose-rate in Sv/h per primary(Gy/h/primary).
 3) the calculation of Dose-Equivalent (Sv per primary) using USRBIN and AUXSCORE (which you can then convert to uSv/h).
 The results from USRBIN are normalised per unit volume and per unit primary weight.
-Fluence will be expressed in particles/GeV/cm2/sr/primary.
+Fluence will be expressed in particles/GeV/cm^2/sr/weight in a bin (FLUKA scores track-length in cm of particles passing the bin and divides by its volume).
 Flux will be expressed in (particles/cm^2/s) as a function of energy.

 I try to calculate the differential yield in energy and polar angle in order to obtain the yield